seancdavis/seancdavis-com/src/blog/posts/2020-09-23-the-spinneret-issue-4.md

 ---
 title: "The Spinneret: Issue #4"
-snippet: "I've launched my new personal website with a perfect 💯💯💯💯 performance score!!
+description: "I've launched my new personal website with a perfect 💯💯💯💯 performance score!!
 Take a look inside to see what else happened in my web development sphere throughout August 2020."
 tags: ["The Spinneret"]
 image: /images/200923/spinneret-issue-4--buzz.png
 twitter_card: summary_large_image